shmulvad/shmulvad.com/data/about.md

 ### Past

-_I love to learn and build my own stuff!_ I've recently finished my bachelor's degree in Computer Science at the University of Copenhagen (UCPH) where I was specializing in data science.
+I recently finished my bachelor's degree in Computer Science at the University of Copenhagen (UCPH) where I was specializing in data science.
 During my bachelor, I spent a semester abroad in Singapore where I fell in love with both the country, university and a particular girl.
-It also didn't take long before I knew I had to came back.
+It did not take long before I knew I had to came back.
 <br></br>

-In my experience, creating high quality software requires a broad field of technological knowledge – from architecture and how the compiler translates your code to various aspects of back-end and how the end-user experiences the front-end.
-So besides my formal education, I also make sure to fill up my spare time with online courses, blogposts and reading books.
+I love to learn and build my own stuff!
 <br></br>

+In my experience, creating high quality software requires a broad field of technical knowledge – from architecture and how the compiler translates your code to various aspects of backend and how the end-user experiences the frontend.
+Besides my formal education, I tend to fill up my spare time with online courses, blogposts and books.
+<br></br>

-Before focusing a lot of my energy on Computer Science, I have also been very active in youth policy where I have had various positions of trust and in addition received professional education at the think tank CEPOS.
-Furthermore, I’ve finished compulsory military service and graduated high school at Risskov Gymnasium where I studied primarily mathematics and physics.
+Prior to pursuing computer science, I was active in youth politics where I have had various positions of trust and in addition received professional education at the think tank CEPOS.
+Furthermore, I’ve finished compulsory military service.
 The site you’re looking at right now is my personal website which is also an aggregator for some of my work.
 <br></br>

 ### I like